5.7 'Learning to participate' through formal, non-formal and informal learning

 On this page

-The development of young people's social and civic competences is an important objective of the Luxembourgish youth policy (see: Existence of a national strategy to increase young people's political and civil society participation).
+The development of young people's social and civic competences is an important objective of the Luxembourgish youth policy (see: 5.5 National strategy to increase youth participation).
 As stated in the 2008 Youth Law (Art.
 1,3), one objective of youth policy is to contribute to the education of young people as responsible and active citizens, respectful of democracy, values and fundamental rights of society.
 The 2009 law on compulsory education (loi du 6 février 2009 relative à l'obligation scolaire) highlights the importance of the development of social and civic competences at schools.
 According to this law, the objectives of the schools are to 'prepare pupils to assume their role as responsible citizens in a democratic society' and 'educate them on ethical values based on the Universal Declaration of Human Rights […]'.
 (Art.
 3).
-An important project to promote civic education in youth is the strategy for civic education launched in 2014 by the ministry of Education, Children and Youth.
+An important project to promote civic education in youth is the strategy for civic education launched in 2014 by the Ministry of Education, Children and Youth.
 The main element of this strategy includes the establishment of a Centre for Political Education that brings together all scholarly and extracurricular initiatives in the domain of civic education (see: 5.8 Raising political awareness among young people).

 Citizenship education is incorporated in curricula for general and vocational education at the upper secondary level.
-It is taught as a separate subject (EACEA & Eurydice, 2012, p.
-19).
-The compulsory period of citizenship education is rather short in Luxembourg (3 years).
-The designated teaching time for citizenship education is specified only for upper secondary education.
-The currently recommended teaching time for this subject is 21.1 hours per year (EACEA & Eurydice, 2012, p.
-25-26).
+It is taught as a separate subject (in the form of lessons on 'citizenship education', 'civic education', 'knowledge of the contemporary world').
+Citizenship education is also taught as an integrated subject of the compulsory learning area 'life and society' (European Commission, EACEA & Eurydice, 2017).
+The recommended minimum number of hours of compulsory citizenship education as a separate subject during a notional year at primary and general secondary education is 29.9 hours per year (European Commission, EACEA & Eurydice, 2017).
 Objectives of citizenship education at upper secondary level are the following (EACEA & Eurydice, 2012, p.
 30):

 - Developing political literacy (basic facts, key concepts)